openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

 - Where to pull images from
 - Optionally, which local repository to push images to
-- How to discover the lasted versioned tag for each image
+- How to discover the latest versioned tag for each image

 In the following examples, the parameter `ContainerImagePrepare` will be specified in its own file `containers-prepare-parameter.yaml`.